AAT Level 3 Advanced Diploma in Accounting

-The AAT level 3 diploma will prepare your career towards the professional accounting industry.
+The will prepare your career towards the professional accounting industry.
 This course has a wide range of dynamic accounting processes, including preparation of reports, returns and maintenance of cost accounting statements.

 KBM will provide you with dedicated support during your studies.
 You will work on actual client files in a practical scenario, training you to become a capable and competent accountant, with the ability to work independently in any organisation.
 You will also learn a variety of accounting software under the supervision of certified professional accountants.

 KBM not only help in studies but also instrumental in passing exams and assessments.
 Some of the unique success factors include that KBM:

 - has approved assessment venue by the AAT

 - has collaboration with Chartered Certified Accountants & Registered Auditors firm

 - has a 97% pass rate by the first attempt

 - has multiple locations/centres across London, including Park Royal, Barking, Canary Wharf, and Elephant & Castle.
 We also have a delivery centre at Radclyffe House, Birmingham.

 - will provide you with course books, exam kit and flashcards

 - will give you full support in gaining MAAT membership